mattermost/mattermost-handbook/contributors/contributors/hacktoberfest-mattermost-organizer-guide.md

-# Hacktoberfest: Mattermost Organizer Guide
+# Hacktoberfest Event Organizer Guide for Mattermost

 This page gives you tips for running your Hacktoberfest event on the Mattermost platform.